objectbox/objectbox-swift/README.md

   </a>
 </p>

-# Swift Database - swiftly persist objects and on-device vector database for iOS & macOS
+# ObjectBox Swift Database - swiftly persist objects and on-device vector database for iOS & macOS

 Powerful & superfast database for Swift that's also easy to use.
 Persist Swift objects quickly and reliably on-device on iOS and macOS.